Khaivdo/How-to-train-an-Object-Detector-using-Tensorflow-API-on-Ubuntu-16.04-GPU/README.md

 If you want to train your own object detector from scratch, you need to delete:

-- All the files in *ObjectDetection/data/test* and *ObjectDetection/data/train*
+- All the files in */ObjectDetection/data/test*
-- All the files in *ObjectDetection/training*
+- All the files in */ObjectDetection/data/train*

 This tutorial will assume that all the files listed above were deleted, and will go on to explain how to generate the files for your own training dataset.